18 Incredible Ways To Deal With Depression & Anxiety In College

 Vitamin deficiencies are sometimes correlated with increased anxiety and depression.
 Integrating supplements and a better diet may be all you need to record considerable improvement in you.

 Eating what your body needs as much as possible can help you to fight anxiety and depression in college.
-You could get a full blood panel that shows you what vitamins are lacking in your body.
+Tumeric is an ingredient that can help a lot.
+You could also get a full blood panel that shows you what vitamins are lacking in your body.

 Such a test will also help you to discover an underlying medical condition that may be affecting you and causing the symptoms you have.
 This step will let you know what foods you should be eating more to brighten your mood and make you feel better.